inventory management

 Cycle counting

-Cycle counts can theoretically be done manually with inventory systems as simple as paper and pen, however they work best when a company is using an automated system to count inventory, and ideally one that uses perpetual inventory tracking principles.
+Cycle counts can theoretically be done manually with inventory systems as simple as paper and pen, however they work best when a company is using an automated system to count inventory, ideally one that uses perpetual inventory tracking principles.

 Read more: How to do a Cycle Count